Best interests decisions: A COVID-19 quick guide

 - Remember also in this context that in weighing up what is in someone’s best interests, you have to consider all relevant factors, and so people’s emotional and mental wellbeing will need to be considered alongside their physical wellbeing.
 An outing with friends or family, albeit with some additional infection risk, may have significant psychological benefits.
 Each decision must be made on the basis of the individual circumstances of the person you support, using the checklist.

 A different challenge presents itself when someone who lacks the relevant capacity does not adhere to social distancing rules.
-Someone with impaired cognition may simply not understand that they need to adhere to distancing measures when out and about, as an example.
+Someone with impaired cognition may simply not understand that they need to do so, or to adhere to distancing measures when restrictions do permit them to be out and about, as an example.
 If this is the case with someone you support, you will need to use a combination of kindness, vigilance, and what you know of the individual to address each situation as it arises.
 Ongoing efforts to help the person understand the rules should be maintained, and there are resources to assist with this from a range of organisations, including Mencap, and Books Beyond Words.

 In certain circumstances, the person may be subject to a legal authorisation such as the Deprivation of Liberty Safeguards (DoLS) or by the Court of Protection, which authorises the person’s deprivation of liberty.
 In some cases these authorisations may already cover limitations on a person’s movement.
 If these existing limitations do, in effect, address concerns about people not social distancing, then the issue may be addressed.
 If someone subject to DoLS requires additional restrictions to manage a lack of social distancing, then a review of the DoLS authorisation may be required, but it is likely that in most cases the existing DoLS authorisations will be sufficient.
 Please see government guidance on applying DoLS during the pandemic.